 • APIs

-[Related ReadingWhy Are Humans The Weakest Link In Cybersecurity?]
+[Related ReadingWhy Are Humans the Weakest Link in Cybersecurity?]

 Assess risk

 Assessing risk means understanding the risk that each identified device, data type, location, and user poses.
+Generally, organizations assign risk along a spectrum based on impact.
+For example:

 High risk